 Creation of Celestial Lights (Genesis 1:14-19)

 As a corollary to the creation of celestial lights on the fourth day, it is inferable that there was no sunrise but indeed a sunset that day.
 This passage also specifically records that the celestial bodies will serve to determine the days, months, seasons, and years.
-Scientifically, we know that “days” means Earth rotates on its axis, that “months” mean the moon is revolving around Earth, that “years” means Earth is revolving around the sun, and that “seasons” means star constellations change as a consequence of the foregoing.1 So this then revives the former question of Genesis 1:3 regarding the construal of the “light” that had been created.
-This is to say, if the first day’s light was indeed from the sun, then this light illuminated only one side of a non-revolving, non-rotating Earth.
+Astronomically speaking, “day” means the rotation of the planet, “month” means the revolution of the moon, “year” means the revolution of the planet, and “season” means the transit of the planet across the sky (as consequence of the foregoing).1 So this then revives the former question of Genesis 1:3 regarding the construal of “light.”
+This is to say, if the first day’s light were indeed solar, then that light illuminated only one side of a non-revolving, non-rotating Earth.
 This also means that one side of Earth enjoyed perpetual sunlight without darkness, which would have been an incredible incubator of plant life—the quintessential greenhouse!
 This would be particularly true if all the continents were then joined as Pangaea which is consistent with Genesis 1:9-10 in which land and water are gathered into one place.
-In any event, the fourth day of creation establishes a “winding up” of the solar system which distorts or elongates the calendrical intervals that we equate with the hour solar day (a full rotation of Earth), the lunar month (twenty-eight days), and the orbital year (thirteen lunar months).
+In any event, the fourth day of creation establishes a “winding up” of the solar system which distorts or elongates the calendric intervals that modern humans equate with the day (a full planetary rotation), the month (a full lunar revolution), and the year (a full planetary revolution).

 Creation of Plant Life (Genesis 1:11-12)

 There is a slight problem in the creation cycle because plant life requires sunlight to flourish.
-Different flora also require different climates (i.e. tropical, temperate, arid, polar, etc) which presents a problem since we know these things to be a result of sunlight, latitude, and axis tilt.
-There is also an implication that insects and low-order animals had already come into existence in order to carry out pollination (such as bees), soil aeration (such as worms), and insect population control (such as frogs).
+Different flora require different climates (i.e. tropical, temperate, arid, etc) which presents a problem since we know these things to be a result of sunlight, which in turn flows from latitude, longitude and tilt.
+There is also an implication that insects and low-order animals had already come into existence in order to carry out pollination (bees), soil aeration (worms), and insect population control (frogs).
 But these life forms must certainly have existed by the fifth day when fish and birds are created in order to serve as food for those species.
 Of course, this also raises the possibility that bacteria already existed in order to nourish the many plants that symbiotically depend on them.
-But certainly simply life forms such as plankton (phyto, zoo, bacterio, and myco) must have existed for sea life to flourish.
+Simple life forms such as plankton (phyto, zoo, bacterio, and myco) must have existed for sea life to flourish.

 Creation of Birds and Fish (Genesis 1:20-23)